labs14-plan-my-day/FrontEnd/README.md

 # 1️⃣ Title of project goes here

-1️⃣ You can find the deployed project at [🚫https://dazzling-bardeen-8fae5d.netlify.com/](🚫copy and paste URL here).
+1️⃣ You can find the deployed project at https://dazzling-bardeen-8fae5d.netlify.com/
 ## 4️⃣ Contributors

 🚫Add contributor info below, make sure add images and edit the social links for each member.
 Add to or delete these place-holders as needed